 And on the same weekend in Switzerland – just one year from the Olympics – he won a silver medal in the Downhill.

-With a Crystal Globe in 2010 (Super-G), two World Championships in 2011 (Downhill) and 2017 (Super-G) there are two goals down and one more Olympic-sized opportunity to complete the historic hat trick.
+With a Crystal Globe in 2010 (Super-G) and two World Championships in 2011 (Downhill) and 2017 (Super-G) Erik has left one of the most enduring sport legacies in Canada's history.